About West Space

 History

-West Space began actively commissioning new work in 2014, and in 2017, made the landmark shift to introduce NAVA-rated fees for all exhibiting artists.
-As one of the few organisations of our size to take this critical step, West Space is recognised as an exemplary model for best practice to organisations particularly in the artist-run sector.
+In 2011, West Space moved to a site spanning five exhibition spaces on Bourke Street.
+We began actively commissioning new work in 2014, and in 2017, introduced NAVA-rated fees for all exhibiting artists.
+As one of the few organisations our size to take this landmark and critical step, West Space is recognised as an exemplary model for best practice.